Jonah Chapter Four

 Now, if God speaks to you in this study, you can save your own personal notes on this page.
 Then, every time that you look at this study, your notes will automatically be added to the page.
 To add a note or to display your previous notes, click on the YOUR NOTES button.

-But Jonah was greatly displeased and became angry.
+But this was very displeasing to Yonah, and he became angry.

 Jonah did not like the fact that God showed mercy to the people of Nineveh after they repented.
 We may be quick to criticize Jonah for his outward display of this attitude but many of us hide the same type of attitude in our hearts and God knows what is in our hearts.
 The simple fact of the matter is that Jesus died for all men and NONE of us deserve God's mercy.